Noëlle van Lottum

-Noëlle van Lottum (born 12 July 1972, Hoogland) is a Dutch former professional tennis player who in the 1990s played for France.
+Noëlle van Lottum (born 12 July 1972, Hoogland) is a Dutch-French coach and former professional tennis player active mostly in the 1990s.

 Van Lottum was national youth champion both in the Netherlands and France.
-She played on the WTA Tour from 1987 until 1999, winning one singles and one doubles title.
+In terms of tennis nationality (which is only one country at a time), she switched from representing Netherlands to France before turning pro.
+She then played on the WTA Tour from 1987 until 1999, winning one singles and one doubles title.
 Her career-high singles ranking was World No. 57 (reached in January 1993) and her career-high doubles ranking was World No. 59 (reached in September 1992).
 With Virginie Buisson, she holds the record for the longest female match in the French Open; in the first round of the 1995 edition she lost to Buisson after 4 hours and 7 minutes.